 Head Men's Basketball Coach

-O'Neill was associate head coach under Virgil Watson, now the head coach at Los Angeles Valley Community College, during Palomar's conference championship 1999-2000 and 2000-2001 seasons.
+O'Neill was associate head coach under Virgil Watson, now the head coach at Los Angeles Valley Community College, during Palomar's conference championship 1999-2000 and 2000-2001 campaigns.

-O'Neill came to Palomar as an assistant under Watson after compiling a 343-208 record in 20 seasons on the high school level.
+O'Neill came to Palomar as an assistant after compiling a 343-208 record in 20 seasons on the high school level.
+He left Rancho Buena Vista High School in Vista, where he had been the school's only head coach since the school opened in 1987.

 O'Neill received his B.S. degree from Pepperdine University.
 He began his basketball head coaching career in the CIF-Southern section.
 O'Neill was head coach at South Torrance High School for one season and was head coach at Bonita High School for seven seasons.